Lucas-C/ludochaordic/content/2021-05-11-1213-an-indie-video-game-from-16-years-ago.md

 > When was the last time you wanted to play again an old video game?

-Personnaly, I don't usually re-play video games.
+Personally, I don't usually re-play video games.
 I'm always more tempted to try a new interesting one found on [WarpDoors](https://www.warpdoor.com).

-I have the impression that this is common to most video game players, wether the prefer AAA games or "indie" ones.
+I have the impression that this is common to most video game players, whether the prefer AAA games or "indie" ones.

 I bet that you have a few favorite books, or favorite movies, that you have already read or watched a few times,